gdoor-org/gdoor-org.github.io/web-installer.md

 ></script>

 # Web Installer
-Welcome to the GDOOR Web Installer, used to program the latest GDOOR firmware on your GDOOR hardware adapter.
+Welcome to the GDoor Web Installer, used to program the latest GDoor firmware on your GDoor hardware adapter.
 Please read the [documentation](./documentation.html) first for hardware requirements needed before flashing the firmware.

 <esp-web-install-button